 Inhumane Treatment of a Republican Prisoner 15/6/15

-enter The following is an account from IRPWA Prisoner Ta McWilliams, in relation to his recent treatment by the Maghaberry Administration and Staff.
+buy accutane online uk The following is an account from IRPWA Prisoner Ta McWilliams, in relation to his recent treatment by the Maghaberry Administration and Staff.

 I suffered a heart attack on St. Patrick’s Day 2014.
 Since then I have been on medication in an attempt to control my condition, though my imprisonment means that treatment has fallen far short of what would normally be expected.
 This sub-standard health provision contributes to my suffering from ongoing high blood pressure, chest pains and other related symptoms of heart disease.

-At 7pm, on Sunday 31st May, a nurse came to my cell after I made jail staff aware that I was suffering from severe chest pains and extremely high blood pressure – danger signs for anyone who has previously suffered a heart attack.
+where can i buy colchicine At 7pm, on Sunday 31st May, a nurse came to my cell after I made jail staff aware that I was suffering from severe chest pains and extremely high blood pressure – danger signs for anyone who has previously suffered a heart attack.
 At around 9pm I was handcuffed in my cell and then transferred by ambulance to the A&E at the Ulster Hospital in Dundonald, where I was placed in a side room.
 At all times I was handcuffed to one of the three screws accompanying me.

 While remaining handcuffed, I had a number of tests relating to my condition.
 This afforded me no privacy and was a clear breach of patient/doctor confidentiality.
 The three screw presence remained constant throughout my ordeal, even when I went to the toilet.